 This course covers topics in foliage plant characteristics, requirements, and identification.
-Particular attention is placed upon identification of foliage plant material and the classification of these materials according to cultural and interior use characteristics.
+Particular attention is placed upon identification of foliage plant material and the classification of these materials according to cultural and interior site use characteristics.
+The floral design sequence will be demonstrated.

-Restricted to students admitted to the following program(s): 10-001-1 Landscape Plant Turf Mg
+Restricted to students admitted to the following program(s): Landscape Plant Adv Pl, Landscape Plant Turf M